ofsangminlee/globalization-structural-transformation-service-trade/README.md

 To clone the repository, at your desired location, type in the
 terminal:
 ```
 git clone https://github.com/ofsangminlee/globalization-structural-transformation-service-trade.git
 cd globalization-structural-transformation-service-trade
 git lfs pull
 ```

-It is important to run the second line, because ICIO data are uploaded with Git Large File Storage.
+It is important to run the second and third lines, because ICIO data are uploaded with Git Large File Storage.
 (Files for the ICIO data at the repository are pointers, not actual files.)